fluid-checkout/fluid-checkout/readme.txt

 * Improved: Refactor functions to generate substep review text with array of lines for easier customization.
 * Improved: Display custom fields in the substep review text.
 * Improved: Change function priority get checkout field values from persisted posted data or session to `100`, previously `10`.
+* Improved: Also update the checkout form and order summary when the browser tab gets visible again, as when changing tabs.
+* Improved: Change order of gift message field to before the gift from/sender field to make it consistent with other parts of the website.
+* Fixed: Stretched product images on the checkout order summary.
+* Fixed: Fatal error while editing the checkout page on Elementor, and possibly other page editors.
 * Fixed: Skip setting posted data to session or customer object when the `post_data` request parameter is not provided, avoiding the values from being cleared unintentionally.
 * Fixed: Remove field values from session in case they are not provided with the `post_data` parameter, fixes not being able to unselect/uncheck optional `checkbox`, `radio` and `select` fields.
 * Fixed: Parse posted data for multiple-value/multi-select fields as arrays.